DavidJVitale/node_react_boilerplate/README.md

     - Outputted bundle.js will be put in dist (index.html in ./public)

 ./public
-    - Anything put in this folder will be publicly visible at /js/
+    - Anything put in this folder will be publicly visible at /js/ on the final hosted web server

 ./README.md
     - This file